List of student federations in Pakistan

 Student federations have been growing in popularity and significance in Pakistan over the past few years.
 This has been attributed to the increasing social disparity between the younger and older generation of the country.
 66% of population of Pakistan is currently under the age of 30, and approximately only 5% of the population is over the age of 65.
-Researchers have noted the significance of political youth organizations in social environments such as these, and have project that the youth organizations in Pakistan will help define the future of the nation over the next few years.
+Researchers have noted the significance of political youth organisations in social environments such as these, and have project that the youth organisations in Pakistan will help define the future of the nation over the next few years.
 Reporters have noted that Pakistan's political climate is in a current state of divisive unrest.
 Political actions taken within the country have simultaneously sparked public celebrations and large-scale riots.
-Because of the demographics of the country, the population under age 30 has been very involved in these public actions, and the youth and student organizations have been prominent.
-A new student organization, mathematical society GPGC Haripur was formed on 1 January, 2023, under the patronage of Professor Naeem Akhtar Abbasi, chairmanship of Professor Aftab Ahmed, coordination of Professor Syed Bilal Shah and presidency of Syed Hamza Kazmi.
+Because of the demographics of the country, the population under age 30 has been very involved in these public actions, and the youth and student organisations have been prominent.
+A new student organisation, mathematical society GPGC Haripur was formed on 1 January 2023, under the patronage of Professor Naeem Akhtar Abbasi, chairmanship of Professor Aftab Ahmed, coordination of Professor Syed Bilal Shah and presidency of Syed Hamza Kazmi.
 The society has more than 30 members.

 Background

 The first student political group in Pakistan was the Muslim Students Federation.
 Started in 1947, as a student wing of the Muslim League, the Muslim Students Federation held prominence in Pakistan until the Muslim League splinted shortly after coming to power.
-The 1950s saw the rise of two kinds of political student parties; Left leaning Marxist parties like the Democratic Students Federation, and religious right wing parties like Anjuman Talba-e-islam and Islami Jamiat-e-Talaba.
+The 1950s saw the rise of two kinds of political student parties; Left leaning Marxist parties like the Democratic Students Federation, and religious right wing parties like Anjuman Talba-e-Islam and Islami Jamiat-e-Talaba.
 The leftist groups were not treated kindly by the ruling powers at the time, and in 1953 during a protest led by the Democratic Student Federation, the police shot into the crowd killing six students.
-The next year the same group was banned from the country for its possible ties to the Communist party of Pakistan, followed shortly thereafter by a ban of its successor group the All Pakistan Students Organization.
+The next year the same group was banned from the country for its possible ties to the Communist party of Pakistan, followed shortly thereafter by a ban of its successor group the All Pakistan Students Organisation.
 These groups were succeeded by yet another leftist group, the National Students Federation, which continues on to this day.

-The student unions in the 1960s were characterized primarily as a struggle for power between the Maoist-Soviet leaning left and the religious right, with the leftist National Students Federation and the National Students Organization coming out on top.
+The student unions in the 1960s were characterised primarily as a struggle between the Maoist-Marxist left and the religious right, with the leftist National Students Federation and the National Students Organisation coming out on top.
 The 1970s brought with it a rise in student political action as the 1974 Student Union Ordinance was passed.
-This Ordinance actually encouraged student activity on campus, and several prominent new student organizations came into existence and grew during this time.
-Meanwhile, the struggle between the Marxist and religious student associations grew, with both sides creating their own respective alliances, though both groups suffered from political infighting and splintering.
+This Ordinance actually encouraged student activity on campus, and several prominent new student organisations came into existence and grew during this time.
+Meanwhile, the struggle between the leftist and religious student associations grew with both sides creating their own respective alliances, though both groups suffered from political infighting and splintering.

 Through the late 1970s and into the 1980s the student groups began to clash violently with each other and the government.